CSV is the only file type that can be uploaded to the Keatext text analytics platform.

 If applicable to your dataset, choose a date field (we say "primary date" as you may have more than one - choose the one of most importance).
 This is how the Keatext system detects temporal trends.

 You also have the option of choosing a commenter ID field (a unique customer/employee identifier such as an email or internal customer/employee ID linking an individual across channels).
-It will allow you to estimate the number of customers affected by an issue.

 These settings cannot be modified once your source has been uploaded.